nbeversl/urtext_docs/README.md

 | Timeline View >>00k
-#### Time Zones
+#### Time Zones 	Time Zones

 Time zones are not required in timestamps.
 If no time zone is present, Coordinated Universal Time (UTC) is added by default for parsing and comparison purposes.
 To modify this default, set the `timezone` key in project settings to another valid value.
-(Timezone List ##### Timezone List
+(Timezone List ##### Timezone ListTimezone List

 Africa/Abidjan
 Africa/Accra